walles/waitinator/README.md

 - Publish to Github pages
 - Set up CI that publishes to Github pages
 - Add source code link somewhere in the UI
+- Test on a very low display (think phone web browser in landscape mode)